-Health Benefits: Eggplant is a very good source of dietary fiber, potassium, manganese, copper and thiamin (vitamin B1).
+Health Benefits: Eggplant is an excellent source of dietary fibre, potassium, manganese, copper and thiamin (vitamin B1).
 It is also a good source of vitamin B6, folate, magnesium and niacin.

 1 medium Baigan (eggplant) 1/2 cup Cooked green peas